ListKelvin/todo_ng/README.md

 - Angular's HttpClient returns observables from HTTP method calls
 - The `subscribe` method is a key element for working with Observables.
 - `Observables` are a powerful pattern for dealing with `asynchronous` data streams
+- A component in Angular has a life-cycle, a number of different phases it goes through from birth to death.

 ## SERVICES

 - Angular services provide a way for you to separate Angular app data and functions that can be used by multiple components in your app.
 - Dependency injection is the mechanism that manages the dependencies of an app's components and the services that other components can use.

+## COMPONENTS LIFECYCLE

+constructor

+- This is invoked when Angular creates a component or directive by calling new on the class. ngOnChanges
+  Invoked every time there is a change in one of th input properties of the component.

+ngOnInit

+- Invoked when given component has been initialized.
+  This hook is only called once after the first ngOnChanges

+ngDoCheck

+- Invoked when the change detector of the given component is invoked.
+It allows us to implement our own change detection algorithm for the given component.